yutee/microservicesapp-iac-and-k8s/README.md

 ## The Process
 ### Prerequisites
 Should you want to recreate the process using the code provided on this repo, these are things you will need to setup first:
-- Helm
 - Az CLI (configured to an active azure subscription)
+- Helm installed
-- Kubectl
+- Kubectl installed
-- Terraform
+- Terraform installed

 Project Folder setup:
     ![folder structure]()